normalgamer/Meteors/README.md

-# Untitled-Zombie-Survival-Game
+# Meteors
-Welcome to Untitled Zombie Survival Game, the name explains it all.
+Welcome to Meteors, a game in which you have to defend the Earth by shooting meteors.
 The game will be developed in 6502 assembly for the Nintendo Entertainment System